Tereit/it2810-webutvikling-h17-prosjekt-4-group-14-1/README.md

 # Instructions (how to open our site)
-**There is a known bug where the app opens a new tab the first time the navbar is used.**
 If you don't have angular/cli installed, enter the following into your terminal `npm i -g @angular/cli` and hit enter.
 Once this is done, run `npm install` and wait for the process to finish.